BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Exceptions.md

 Notes:

-- The first outer section rescues its exception.
+- Section `Exception rescued` rescues its exception.
 The test exits the _section_, and any following code in the _section_ is not reached.
-- The second outer section does not rescue its exception.
+- Section 'Exception not rescued` does not rescue its exception.
 The test exits entirely, and any following code in the _test_ is not reached.
 - Any section, including a nested section, may rescue an exception.
 (Or not -- it's an independent choice for each section.)

 ## Log